Staff

 Email: evoight@uark.edu

-Emily Wright serves as Senior Associate Director for the Office of Nationally Competitive Awards.
+Emily Voight serves as Senior Associate Director for the Office of Nationally Competitive Awards.
 She advises students who are applying for scholarships and fellowships to support research initiatives and graduate education.
-As the Fulbright Program Adviser, Wright guides graduating seniors, graduate students, and alumni through the application process for the Fulbright U.S. Student Program.
+As the Fulbright Program Adviser, Voight guides graduating seniors, graduate students, and alumni through the application process for the Fulbright U.S. Student Program.
 She also serves as the Co-Director of the Advanced Placement Summer Institute, hosted by the University of Arkansas each summer.
 She holds a Bachelor of Arts in Anthropology and Middle Eastern Studies from the University of Arkansas and a Masters of Arts in International Affairs from the University of Oklahoma.
-Wright was awarded a U.S. Department of State Critical Language Scholarship to study advanced Arabic in Salalah, Oman.
-Prior to joining ONCA, Wright worked in cross-cultural and higher education in Washington, DC.
+Voight was awarded a U.S. Department of State Critical Language Scholarship to study advanced Arabic in Salalah, Oman.
+Prior to joining ONCA, Voight worked in cross-cultural and higher education in Washington, DC.

-Matthew Halbert
+Dr. Matthew Halbert

 Assistant Director of Nationally Competitive Awards